Skip to main content

 How do I register my cosmetic product in the EU?

-To register your cosmetic product in the EU, you must complete CPNP registration by submitting all relevant product information and safety documentation through the official online portal.
-Accurate details and adherence to Regulation (EC) No 1223/2009 are essential to prevent CPNP registration rejection and secure market access.
+To register your cosmetic product in the EU, you must complete the CPNP registration by submitting all required product information and documentation on the CPNP portal before placing the product on the market.
+Accurate CPNP registration ensures legal compliance for EU cosmetics sales.

 What documents do I need for EU cosmetic compliance?